Lazy-panda001/Resume_Template/index.md

 ## Education

-**Indian Institute Of Information Technology, Allahabad (IIIT-A)** `May 2017 - Aug 2021`
+**Indian Institute Of Information Technology, Allahabad (IIIT-A)** `Sep 2020 - June 2022`

-- Bachelors of Engineering with Honours
+- Master Of Technology with Bio-Informatics (Information Technology and Biology)
 - Engineering Systems and Design, Operations Research Track with Computer Science Minor
 - Grade Point Average <a id="sutd-gpa">> 4.00/5.00</a>